 - Penalty: Making of having burglar tools is a gross misdemeanor, punishable by up to a year in jail and a $5,000 fine.

 It is vital that you contact an experienced criminal defense attorney today if you or someone you love have been charged with a burglary-related crime.
 The elements of the definitions listed above must be proven beyond a reasonable doubt.
 This includes unlawful entry and criminal intent.
 You will need a knowledgeable attorney with experience and expertise to challenge your case effectively.
 Penalties and consequences are severe and potentially life-changing – There is no time to waste.
-Contact us for a Free Consultation so we can get started advocating for you, working hard to achieve the best possible outcome.
-We will carefully review all facets of the case as well as circumstances surrounding the case.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.